EdgarJMesquita/vision-camera-object-detector/README.md

 # vision-camera-object-detector

-Vision Camera plugin for detecting objects with MLKit
+Vision Camera plugin for detecting objects with [MLKit](https://developers.google.com/ml-kit/vision/object-detection).

+This package is a plugin for [react-native-vision-camera](https://mrousavy.com/react-native-vision-camera/).

-## Installation
+## Installing

+### Using npm

 ```bash
 $ npm i vision-camera-object-detector
 ```

-or
+### Using yarn

 ```bash
 $ yarn add vision-camera-object-detector